Vallum/vallum.github.io/linear_algebra.md

 * Matrix Analysis
   - Horn and Johnson
   - for intemediate
-  - good explanations and coverage
+  - good explanations and coverage for computer scientists and engineers

 * Matrix Computaion
   - Golub and Van Loan
-  - for experienced
+  - for experienced, for computer scientists
   - good reference

 ## Lectures